UMBC’s new bins have 3 or 4 slots:

-The labels are available as stickers as well, to show and explain how waste should be sorted.
+The labels are available as stickers, to show and explain how waste should be sorted all over campus.
 The new bins are located in the Commons, and at lecture halls, and will be phased in across campus.
 Outdoor recycling bins (black, metal, circular bins) accept all recyclables: paper, glass, cans and plastic.

 Right: President Freeman Hrabowski demonstrating new 3-hole bins.